-Cross-ties consist of webs that span horizontally across the concrete core and flanges that are embedded vertically in the insulation panels on both sides.
-The embedded cross-tie webs reduce the concrete area.
-The Structural Engineer of Record (SEOR) shall provide calculations to address concrete shear strength reduction in consideration of the area of concrete displaced by the cross-tie webs.
+Crossties consist of webs that span horizontally across the concrete core and flanges that are embedded vertically in the insulation panels on both sides.
+The embedded crosstie webs reduce the concrete area.
+The structural engineer of record (SEoR) as listed on Line 24a of the form DSA 1: Application for Approval of Plans and Specifications shall provide calculations to address concrete shear strength reduction in consideration of the area of concrete displaced by the crosstie webs.
 A percentage of effective concrete area shall be calculated in both the horizontal and vertical planes.
 The concrete area (A{cv}) used to calculate shear strength per ACI 318 Equation 18.10.4.1 shall be reduced by the most critical percentage.